omerugi/SpringCampaignApp/README.md

   Also, campaigns have an "expiration date" and after 10 days they become inactive using the scheduler in the app that will run every day to update.

 ### Assumptions
+  * All size constratints on fileds are arbitrary just for the idea.
   * Products are inserted with their own serial number that is manually, as there can be many product with different serial number that are not platform related.
   * When new product is created only need the category name and not the whole object.
   * When getting product the json will be without the campaigns related to it.